Learn What Factors Determine If You Will Get Prison Time in a California Penal Code 261.5 PC Statutory Rape Case

 I think some of the most significant factors that determine whether you go to prison are, first and foremost, who your attorney is.

 You have to have somebody like me who's been doing this for 26 years, worked for the DA's office, worked for a Superior Court judge, and since the early 1990s, has defended people charged with statutory rape.

 You've got to have that background.
 You have to have that type of an attorney if you want any chance of staying out of prison.

 The second issue is the age difference between the parties.
-If you’re talking one person is 19 and the other is 17.
-Under these types of cases, that’s not that bad.
+If you're talking about one person who is 19, the other is 17.
+Under these types of cases, that's not that bad.

 But if someone's 40 or 50 and the minor is 16 or 17, that's a real problem.
 That's going to be lewd and lascivious conduct with a minor.
 They're probably not even going to file a statutory rape case in that scenario.

 So, the bottom line is, consent in these types of cases is meaningless because the whole premise of Penal Code Section 261.6 is that you can't consent to have sex with somebody older than you if you're under the age of 18.

 Defenses For Penal Code 261.5 Statutory Rape Cases

 Probably the best defense that people have in these types of cases is if the alleged victim looks like they're 18 or older and they gave you signs indicating that they were 18 or older: